aranasoft/PhantomIIS/README.md

 # Phantom IIS

-[PhantomIIS](http://github.com/jayharris/phantomiis) is utility for executing [PhantomJS](http://phantomjs.org/) within the context of an IIS Express web server.
+[PhantomIIS](http://github.com/jayharris/phantomiis) is a utility for executing [PhantomJS](http://phantomjs.org/) within the context of an IIS Express web server.

 ## Why?